tfzhang006/paper-reading/Interpretable structure-evolving LSTM.md

 ## Methods
 - Initial graph is constructed on super-pixels using SLIC.
 Node feature are computed by averaging convolutional feature of all pixels within a super-pixel.
 - Learning new graph structure and updating LSTM parameters are alternatively performed.
-- Structure-evolving LSTM
+-  LSTM update
 	- While computing gates, hidden states(t) and memory states(t) for a specific node, those input states(t), hidden states(t-1) of current node and *hidden states of neighboring nodes* have influence on them.
-	-  Additional merging probabilities of edges are predicted at the same time.
+	-  Additional merging probabilities of edges are predicted and supervised at the same time.
+- Structure evolving
+	-
 ## Evaluation

 ## Conclusion